-This is the first installment of 12 Things You Need to Know About Botox and Aesthetics which can also be downloaded from our free eBook library.
+This is the first installment of 12 Things You Need to Know About Botox and Aesthetics.

 Botox (BOTOX® Cosmetic onabotulinumtoxin A) is a prescription medicine used to reduce wrinkles.
 It’s derived from a protein produced by bacteria.
 In high concentrations, this protein can be toxic – you may have heard of the Botulinum toxin, which is how “Botox” got its name.
 Fortunately, over 20 years ago, scientists found that small, diluted amounts of Botox could be safely administered without toxic effects.

 Botox works by blocking communication between your nerve endings and muscles, thus reducing muscle contractions.
 Fewer muscle contractions means your wrinkles will relax, soften and smooth out.

 Because Botox works with your muscles, it is especially effective on wrinkles caused by repeated movement of muscles.
 These so-called “dynamic” wrinkles include:

 - Crow’s feet

 - Horizontal forehead lines